schmidtwmark/qnd/presentations/day6.md

 - Key for reuse and organization
 - Reduce copy + pasted code
 - Optionally accepts *arguments*
-- Optionally, returns a value
+- Optionally returns a value

 <!-- -->
 <!-- Print is a function that does not return a value! -->